Did you know that 81 of the top 100 Public Companies are using blockchain technology?

 South Africa’s central securities depository (CED) uses NASDAQ’s blockchain technology to power an electronic voting system for shareholders to vote electronically.
 The decentralized system would make it easier to vote while giving shareholders complete control of their electronic votes.
 This is a significant step forward for blockchain technology.

 Many companies have been making smart moves to ensure they stay on top of the game.
 One of the most recent trends in the business world is blockchain technology.
 With blockchain’s ability to handle digital assets, including assets that are difficult to trace, companies are incorporating the technology into their operations.

-Contrary to popular beliefs, Blockchain is not an abstract concept.
+Contrary to popular beliefs, the distributed ledger technology is not an abstract concept.
 It has real tangible value.
-THe technology is fascinating, and it’s no wonder that businesses are adopting it.
+The technology is fascinating, and it’s no wonder that businesses are adopting it.
 Blockchain provides a new way of conducting business, and has the potential to revolutionize the way we interact with one another.